 The human digestive system is the means by which tissues and organs receive nutrients to function.
-The system breaks down food, extracts nutrients from it, and converts these into energy.
+The system breaks down food, extracts nutrients from it, and converts them into energy.

-The digestive tract begins this involuntary process once you swallow food.
-Saliva begins breaking the food down, and this is continued by other enzymes in the tract.
-As digestion continues, the food is moved from organ to organ through muscular contractions called peristalsis.
+The digestive tract begins this involuntary process once food is consumed.
+Saliva begins the breakdown of food, and other enzymes in the digestive tract extend this process.
+As digestion continues, the food is propelled from organ to organ through muscular contractions called peristalsis.

 The largest parts of the digestive system include:

-- Esophagus: A hollow organ in the neck and chest area that connects the mouth and stomach.
-Muscles here propel food to the stomach, even if a person is upside down.
+- Esophagus: A hollow tubular organ in the neck and chest area that connects the mouth to the stomach.
+Muscles here propel food to the stomach.

 - Stomach: A large organ that holds and digests food through a cocktail of enzymes and acids.
-Food remains here for fewer than four hours.
+Food remains here for two to eight hours.

 - Liver: This organ helps filter toxins from the blood and produces bile, which helps break down proteins, carbohydrates, and fats.

 - Gallbladder: This sac-like organ stores bile produced by the liver and then releases it as necessary.

-- Pancreas: This organ produces insulin, which aids in breaking down sugars.
+- Pancreas: This organ produces insulin, which aids in the metabolism of sugars.